andy4thehuynh/andy4thehuynh.github.io/content/blog/clean-your-schema.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Rails"]
 date = "2016-04-01T17:26:11-07:00"
+title = "Clean Your Schema"
-title = "Dirty Rails Schema Fixes"
+description = "Dirty Rails Schema Fixes" type = "post"
 +++

 You might get asked to switch tasks while working on a feature.
 Outstanding migrations are still in your schema and other conflicting migrations might put your schema in an inaccurate state.
 Here are some quick fixes: